connectedbydata/connectedbydata.org/_people/helena-hollis.md

 twitter: "@llis_lena"
 email: "helena@connectedbydata.org"
 ---
-Helena is a social researcher with a strong participatory focus, committed to building participatory approaches through her work at CONNECTED BY DATA as Field Building Associate.
+Helena is a social researcher with a strong participatory focus, committed to building participatory approaches through her work at CONNECTED BY DATA as Field Building Lead.

 <!--more-->